 Yes, you need to be knowledgeable about the topic you choose, but just as important is picking something you will love talking about.
 Are you excited by it?
 Even more importantly, are you happy to build your audio brand around your chosen subject?

-I can guarantee that whatever topic you choose, there will be an audience and an appetite for it somewhere, no matter how niche.
+We guarantee that whatever topic you choose, there will be an audience and an appetite for it somewhere, no matter how niche.

-Choosing A Podcast Name
+7 Tips for Choosing Your Podcast Name

 - Check for duplicates – make sure there isn’t already a podcast using your name, or a close variant.